Aidbox/examples/aidbox-subscriptions-to-kafka/README.md

 docker compose up
 ```

-- Aidbox will be available at <http://localhost:8888/>
+- Aidbox is be available at <http://localhost:8888/>
   - Username: `admin`
   - Password: `password`
-- Kafka UI will be available at <http://localhost:8080/>
+- Kafka UI is be available at <http://localhost:8080/>
-- Kafka will be available at `http://localhost:9092/` without authorization.
+- Kafka is available at `http://localhost:9092/` (no authorization required)

-Additionally, the Docker Compose file initializes the setup for Kafka and Aidbox:
+The Docker Compose file initializes the environment for both Kafka and Aidbox with the following configuration:

-- Imports FHIR Questionnaire description (see `init-aidbox` service).
+- Imports FHIR Questionnaire (see `init-aidbox` service).
 - Creates a Kafka topic for `QuestionnaireResponse` (see `init-kafka` service).

 ## Step 2: Set Up Subscription and Destination

 ### Create AidboxSubscriptionTopic Resource

-To create a subscription on the `QuestionnaireResponse` resource, open API's -> REST Console and execute the following request:
+To create a subscription on the `QuestionnaireResponse` resource that has a specific status, open Aidbox UI -> APIs -> REST Console and execute the following request:

 ```json
 POST /fhir/AidboxSubscriptionTopic